MicrosoftDocs/customer-insights-pr.ca-es/ci-docs/audience-insights/export-snapchat.md

 ## <a name="known-limitations"></a>Limitacions conegudes

 - L'exportació a Snapchat es limita als segments.
-- L'exportació de fins a 1 milió de perfils a Snapchat pot trigar fins a 15 minuts com a màxim.
+- L'exportació de fins a 1 milió de perfils de client a Snapchat pot trigar fins a 15 minuts a completar-se.

 ## <a name="set-up-connection-to-snapchat"></a>Configuració de la connexió a Snapchat